szetumer/cloud_levelup_pkg/README.md

 - Observe which features are associated with which attribute/object.

 #### Troubleshooting

 - make sure that you can run bash scripts or batch files for ios or windows, respectively.
 If you cannot due to permissions, you may run `bash ./troubleshooting/bash_file_permissions.sh` to ensure that all the `.sh` files are executable.
 To run bash scripts, make sure that they work with `bash <relative path to script>`.

-## Level 2: Understanding Billing Accounts and Billing Profiles
+## Level 2: Billing Accounts and Billing Profiles

 NOTE: This level will ask you to explore billing information.
 Do NOT upload this section to another computer or give to anyone else.
 Run `pytest tests\2_billing_tests.py -vv` to test for this level.